 Mentoring is an ongoing activity in which one more knowledgeable person (mentor) delivers his knowledge to the person with less knowledge (mentee).
 This mentor could be anyone, not necessarily the immediate manager.
-Usually mentoring focuses on the long-term development of employees where their mentor shares the tips and techniques to improve their performance at work.
-My other rich article on the detailed mentoring program will provide you valuable insights.
+Usually mentoring focuses on the long-term development of employees where their mentor shares tips and techniques to improve their performance at work.
+My other rich article on the detailed mentoring program will provide you with valuable insights.

 Coaching is a more focused and targeted activity.
 It is short-term and just focused on developing specific skills in employees.
 So, once those skills are sown and grown, the coach is no longer needed.
-For example, if your employees need better marketing and selling skills for increasing the shampoo sales, you need a coach for them to improve these skills.
+For example, if your employees need better marketing and selling skills for increasing shampoo sales, you need a coach for them to improve these skills.

 This method usually goes side by side with other methods.
 This is a very good way to develop employees as teaching them specific skills with other employees creates a positive, competitive environment for growth.
 It is a dynamic way to develop employees in a short time by using a combination of theory, practical tasks, and media.

-This is a relatively developing but highly effective method which good companies are employing for employee development.
+This is a relatively developing but highly effective method that good companies are employing for employee development.
 After identifying employee development areas, companies enroll them in some great electronic or non-electronic courses.
 These courses teach the latest industrial practices to employees thus, helping in their career development on a large scale.

 Goal’s communication to employees

 It is essential to communicate the goals to employees at all levels.
 As a result, employees can align their goals in the best manner with the vision of the organization.
 If the goal-setting process involves the employees, then the goal-setting phase already covers the communication phase of goals.
 Employees already know what the company expects from them.

 This also involves clear communication of all the available resources to the employees.
-Consequently, they know how much inputs they need to feed at each level.
+Consequently, they know how much input they need to feed at each level.

-Re-check and re-design the sample action plan for employee development
+Re-check and re-design the sample action plan for training and development